-The practice provided patients with information about the services they offered in the patient information folder.
-The folder contained additional information about the practice such as how to make a complaint and emergency out of hours' information.
-We saw that there was information for patients regarding the out of hours' service on the front door.
+The practice provided patients with information about the services they offered in the patient information leaflet and on the practice website.
+These also contained additional information about the practice such as how to make a complaint, emergency out of hours' information and the details of staff working at the practice.

 We found the practice had an efficient appointment system in place to respond to patients' needs.
-Appointments were made available to patients on the same day for the dentist to accommodate urgent or emergency appointments.
+Appointments were made available to patients on the same day for the dentists to accommodate urgent or emergency appointments.
 Patients commented on the ease of getting an emergency appointment in the comments cards we received.

-Staff told us the appointment system gave them sufficient time to meet patient's needs.
+Staff told us that the appointment system gave them sufficient time to meet patient's needs.
 The practice had effective systems in place to ensure the equipment and materials needed were in stock or received well in advance of the patient's appointment.